frnsys/scanmap/readme.md

 # Maximum amount of logs to send
 MAX_LOGS = 200

-# Show only logs from within the past
+# Show only event logs from within the past
+# Set to `None` to show all event logs,
+# up to MAX_LOGS
 LOGS_AFTER = {
     'days': 1
 }